 (Only systems running EAI Manager) Stop and restart the Payload Generator External Module (EM):

 (Only systems running GSM Manager) Start the Provisioning DM:

 Verify that the event notification list was loaded by using Object Browser or the testnap utility's robj command to display the config/notify object.
 See "Reading Objects by Using Object Browser" for information on how to use Object Browser.
 See "Using testnap" for general instructions on using testnap.

 Any subclass of the /event storable class can be used to trigger event notification.
 When standard /event subclasses are used to trigger event notification, the information their instances contain is handled as follows:

 It is added to the input flist of the executed opcode or opcodes.

 It is stored in the BRM database.

 For more information about standard /event subclasses, see BRM Storable Class Reference.

-Unlike instances of standard events, instances of /event/notification subclasses (notification events) are not persistent.
-Hence, the information they contain is not stored in any database.
-Instead, it is used only to populate the input flists of opcodes executed by the event notification feature.
+Unlike instances of standard events, instances of /event/notification subclasses (notification events) are not saved in the database.
+Instead, they are used only to populate the input flists of opcodes called by the event notification feature.